dh2/angular-basics/egghead-angular/README.md

 * Realized I don't need the `constructor` on `ngOnInit` yet and it must be part of Author's configuration settings

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

+## Video 4

+Had to read up on the differences for the typed Form* features for the updated version of Angular.
+But it was a good reminder/exercise in type awareness and management.

+I added the app.module.ts though I'm not entirely sure it was required.

 ## Development server